 As products of physical construction kits become more complex, with more ways of contributing to needs of organisms, and directly or indirectly to reproductive fitness, they require increasingly sophisticated control mechanisms.
-New sorts of control often use new types of information, so new construction kits for building types of information-processing mechanism are needed.
-The simplest organisms use only a few types of (mainly chemical) sensor providing information about internal states and the immediate external physical environment, and have very few behavioural options.
+New sorts of control often use new types of information.
+Processing that information may require new mechanisms.
+That may require new construction kits for building new types of information processing mechanism.

+The simplest organisms use only a few types of (mainly chemical) sensor, providing information about internal states and the immediate external physical environment.
+They have very few behavioural options.
 They acquire, use and replace fragments of information, using the same forms of information throughout their life, to control deployment of a fixed repertoire of capabilities.

-More complex organisms acquire information about enduring spatial locations in extended terrain including static and changing routes between static and changing resources and dangers.
-They need to construct and use far more complex (internal or external) information stores about their environment, and, in some cases, "meta-semantic" information about information-processing, in themselves and in others, e.g. conspecifics, predators and prey.
+More complex organisms acquire information about enduring spatial locations in extended terrain, including static and changing routes between static and changing resources and dangers.
+They need to construct and use far more complex (internal or external) information stores about their environment, and, in some cases, "meta-semantic" information about information processing, in themselves and in others, e.g. conspecifics, predators and prey.
+(Some of the types of evolutionary transition towards increasing complexity of form and behaviour are shown schematically later in Figure 4.)

-What forms can such information take?
+What forms can all the intermediate types of information take?
 Many controlled systems have states that can be represented by a fixed set of physical measures, often referred to as "variables", representing states of sensors, output signals, and internal states of various sorts.
+Such systems have many engineering applications, so many researchers are tempted to postulate them in biological information processing.
+Are they adequate?

-Relationships between such state-components are often represented mathematically by equations, including differential equations, and constraints (e.g. inequalities) specifying restricted, possibly time-varying, ranges of values for the variables, or magnitude relations between the variables.
-A system with N variables (including derivatives) has a state of a fixed dimension, N. The only way to record new information in such systems is in static or dynamic values for numeric variables - changing "state vectors" and possibly alterations in the equations.
-A typical example is [Powers 1973], inspired by [Wiener 1961] and [Ashby 1952].
+Relationships between static and changing state-components in such systems are often represented mathematically by equations, including differential equations, and constraints (e.g. inequalities) specifying restricted, possibly time-varying, ranges of values for the variables, or magnitude relations between the variables.
+A system with N variables (including derivatives) has a state of a fixed dimension, N. The only way to record new information in such systems is through static or changing values for numeric variables -- changing "state vectors", and possibly alterations in the equations.

+A typical example of such an approach is the work of [Powers 1973], inspired by [Wiener 1961] and [Ashby 1952].
 There are many well understood special cases, such as simple forms of homeostatic control using negative feedback.
-Neural net based controllers often use large numbers of variables clustered into strongly interacting sub-groups, groups of groups, etc.
+Neural net based controllers often use large numbers of variables clustered into strongly interacting sub-groups, groups of groups, etc. Are these structures and mechanisms adequate for all biological information processing -- including human perception and reasoning?

 For many structures and processes, a set of numerical values and rates of change linked by equations (including differential equations) expressing their changing relationships is an adequate form of representation, but not for all, as implied by the discussion of types of adequacy in Section 2.2.
 That's why chemists use structural formulae, e.g. diagrams showing different sorts of bonds between atoms and collections of diagrams showing how bonds change in chemical reactions.
-Linguists, programmers, computer scientists, architects, structural engineers, map-makers, map-users, mathematicians studying geometry and topology, composers, and many others, work in domains where structural diagrams, logical expressions, grammars, programming languages, plan formalisms, and other non-numerical notations express information about structures and processes that is not usefully expressed in terms of collections of numbers and equations linking numbers.
-10
+Linguists, programmers, computer scientists, architects, structural engineers, map-makers, map-users, mathematicians studying geometry and topology, composers, and many others, work in domains where structural diagrams, logical expressions, grammars, programming languages, plan formalisms, and other non-numerical notations express information about structures and processes that is not usefully expressed in terms of collections of numbers and equations linking numbers.10